Leo Szilard: Metallurgical Laboratory

 At its December 6, 1941, meeting, the National Defense Research Committee resolved to proceed with an all-out effort to produce atomic bombs.
 This decision was given urgency by the Japanese attack on Pearl Harbor the following day that brought the United States into World War II.
 It was formally approved by Roosevelt in January 1942.
 Arthur H. Compton from the University of Chicago was appointed head of research and development.
 Against Szilard's wishes, Compton concentrated all the groups working on reactors and plutonium at the Metallurgical Laboratory of the University of Chicago.
 Compton laid out an ambitious plan to achieve a chain reaction by January 1943, start manufacturing plutonium in nuclear reactors by January 1944, and produce an atomic bomb by January 1945.

 In January 1942, Szilard joined the Metallurgical Laboratory in Chicago as a research associate, and later the chief physicist.
 Alvin Weinberg noted that Szilard served as the project "gadfly", asking all the embarrassing questions.
-Szilard provided important insights.
+Szilard acquired high-quality graphite and uranium, which were the necessary materials for building a large-scale chain reaction experiment.
+He also provided important insights.
 While uranium-238 did not fission readily with slow, moderated neutrons, it might still fission with the fast neutrons produced by fission.
 This effect was small but crucial.
-Szilard made suggestions that improved the uranium canning process, and worked with David Gurinsky and Ed Creutz on a method for recovering uranium from its salts.
+He made suggestions that improved the uranium canning process, and he worked with David Gurinsky and Ed Creutz on a method for recovering uranium from its salts.